ethanwhite/moore-ddd/supplement.md

 # 1. Fundamental Question and Five-Year Impact

-*What do you envision as the five-year impact of your work on one or more of the natural sciences?
-Is there a key, fundamental question that you are trying to answer?
-How will you measure progress towards answering this question over the five years?*

 ## 1.1 Impact

 While ecologists often justify their research based on predicting how nature